-- •People were encouraged to get involved in decisions about what they wanted to eat and drink.
-People received support to get involved in prepare their own meals. - •Staff told us that they went shopping with people and encouraged them to make healthy choices - •Staff recorded what people ate and drank in their daily records, to ensure they had enough nutrition and fluid? - A relative told us" I cannot complain about anything, even about the food."
+- People were encouraged to get involved in decisions about what they wanted to eat and drink.
+People received support to get involved in preparing their own meals. - Staff told us that they went shopping with people and encouraged them to make healthy choices. - A staff member told us, "We always encourage people to eat lots of vegetables and try to minimise treats."